Table of Contents

 Why choose it?

-If you or a vital employee is on active duty in the military, the MREIDL may help support your business.
-The funds may help prevent losses that would be incurred in the absence of essential employees by offering loans to cover your business’s necessary obligations.
+If you or a vital employee is on active duty in the military, MREIDL assistance may help support your business.
+These funds may help prevent losses that would be incurred in the absence of essential employees by offering loans to cover the ordinary and necessary operating expenses of your business.

 Keep in mind